Personal papers of Russell L. Wiley

 Russell Wiley went to Hardin-Simmons University in Texas where his brother was serving as band director.
 Wiley also studied at Randolph College, Drake University, the American Conservatory in Chicago, and at Phillips University in Enid, Oklahoma.
 He received free tuition at Phillips in exchange for building a band, also starting the Tri-State Music Festival.

 In 1934 Wiley came to the University of Kansas, taking over from Joseph C. McCanles as band director.
 In 1936 he founded the Midwestern Music Camp, a summer music program for students from grades 6 through 12 taught by KU faculty and guest musicians.
 In 1939 he started Band Day, a halftime show at a KU football game each fall showcasing hundreds of high school band students.
+Both these events continue to be KU traditions into the 21st century.
 Wiley also served as conductor for the University Symphony Orchestra from 1942-1957.

 Wiley received a variety of honors and awards, including Band Director of the Year and joining the Kansas Music Educators Association Hall of Fame for Outstanding Musicians.